The Day You Went Away

-"The Day You Went Away" is a song by English pop/soul group Soul Family Sensation.
-The song was the third single, released in February 1992 on One Little Indian Records, from the group's debut studio album, New Wave.
+"The Day You Went Away" is a song by English pop/soul group Soul Family Sensation, released in February 1992 as the third single from the group's 1991 debut studio album, New Wave, on One Little Indian Records.
 It was written by Guy Batson and Johnny Male.
 Despite the success of their first single, "I Don't Even Know If I Should Call You Baby", which peaked at No. 49 on the UK Singles Chart, "The Day You Went Away" did not chart.
-In 1992, Australian singer-songwriter Wendy Matthews covered the song and reached No. 2 on the Australian Singles Chart with her version.
+In 1992, Australian singer-songwriter Wendy Matthews covered the song, which reached No. 2 on the Australian Singles Chart and won two ARIA Music Awards.